cdrischler/compphysics-summer-tutorials/fortranC/README.md

 <font color="red">**Exercise:**  </font> <br>
-Look at the 3rd code in the tar-file, `precisionm.f90`, and either look at it first and try to figure out what the code is supposed to do, then run it, or run it first and then look at the code
+Look at the third code in the tar-file, `precisionm.f90`, and either look at it first and try to figure out what the code is supposed to do, then run it, or run it first and then look at the code

 Your course on Computational Physics should go into the representation of numbers on the computer in